Nacho114/swissdef-template/README.md

 ### Feedback from ur mom

-- [ ] add two more packages for training and remove one for maintanance so there is only one
-- [ ] add about section for the website
 - [x] change first aid sticker to a new one
 - [x] make wall mounted aed lighter (it won't get lighter or it will break, too much noise in the original pic but I think it is fine)
 - [x] remove purple and make it black or white (made it green instead